 Government-wide Financial Statements The statement of net position and the statement of activities display information about the School District as a whole.
 These statements include the financial activities of the primary government, except for fiduciary funds.
-The activity of the internal service fund is also eliminated to avoid "doubling up" revenues and expenses.

 The statement of net position presents the financial condition of the governmental activities of the School District at fiscal year-end.
 The statement of activities presents a comparison between direct expenses and program revenues for each program or function of the School District's governmental activities.
 Direct expenses are those that are specifically associated with a service, program or department and therefore clearly identifiable to a particular function.
 Program revenues include charges paid by the recipient of the goods or services offered by the program, grants and contributions that are restricted to meeting the operational or capital requirements of a particular program and interest earned on grants that is required to be used to support a particular program.
 Revenues which are not classified as program revenues are presented as general revenues of the School District, with certain limitations.
 The comparison of direct expenses with program revenues identifies the extent to which each governmental activity is self-financing or draws from the general revenues of the School District.